-New Relic Infrastructure provides an SDK for creating an integration that reports custom host data.
+New Relic Infrastructure provides an SDK for creating an on-host integration.
 This document explains requirements and best practices for generating integration logs.
-For instructions on creating an integration, see Create an integration.

-It is up to the integration author to decide what kind of log messages to create, and what kind of information will be useful for debugging issues.
+It's up to the integration creator to decide what kind of log messages to create, and what kind of information will be useful for debugging issues.
 There is only one requirement for how an integration must generate logs:

 - The integration executable must write logs to standard error (stderr).

 The Infrastructure agent will capture lines written to standard error and merge them into the logging stream written by the Infrastructure agent itself.

 To avoid depending on third-party logging solutions, the Go integration building library provides a simple log package with the common log-levels.

 Recommendations and best practices

 Here are the recommended practices for generating integration logs: